-If you are taking medications for other health problems, there is a risk that the antiepileptic medication may interact with those other drugs.
-So it is especially important to tell your doctor and pharmacists about all medications you are taking because this will influence the doctor’s choice in antiepileptic medication.
+Anyone taking medications for other health problems, has a risk that the antiepileptic medication may interact with those other drugs.
+So, it is especially important to tell the doctor and pharmacists about all medications you are taking because this will influence the doctor’s choice in antiepileptic medication.

-Should these occur and you find them unsettling or intolerable, speak to your doctor or specialist.
+Should these side effects occur and you find them unsettling or intolerable, speak to your doctor or specialist.

 Some people have difficulty taking medications regularly.
-Forgetfulness, confusion over taking multiple medications, or simple problems such as difficulty opening pill bottles may all be involved.
+Forgetfulness, confusion over taking a number of medications, or simple problems such as difficulty opening pill bottles may all be involved.
 It is important for spouses, families and caretakers to be alert for these problems and provide help when necessary.

-Never stop taking anti-epileptic drugs without consulting the doctor.
+Never stop taking or change doses of anti-epileptic drugs without consulting the doctor.
 This is dangerous and can trigger more severe seizures that could be life threatening.

 Self-management is just as important in this age group as any other.
 If the person is able, it is important to learn about epilepsy to enable taking an active role in managing the disease.
 Self-management includes making healthy lifestyle choices and informed decisions about treatment, and actively monitoring and managing symptoms.
 It can give the person more control over their disease and life.
 Adequate sleep, good diet, stress control limitation of alcohol, plenty of exercise and stimulating activities often help in seizure management.

 Some issues that may arise for someone diagnosed with epilepsy in their senior years: